 A tall thin man in a green apron appeared.
 Oliver perhaps?
-He had short grey hair, with matching beard and moustache.
-He wore thin-rimmed silver spectacles.
+He had short grey hair, with a matching beard and moustache, and he wore thin-rimmed silver spectacles.
 He looked like a university lecturer, or what she imagined one to look like.
 She sighed.
 She’d had to leave school at sixteen.

 She averted her eyes and nodded, saying nothing.

 The man busied himself behind the counter, taking a round, unlabelled brown bottle from a fridge.

 She wondered why Oliver if it were he, didn’t dust the bottles on the shelves.
 It would only take five minutes!
 And where exactly did he go when he wasn’t serving?

 He opened the bottle and brought it over with a matching glass, a large shallow goblet with Monasticity printed on it in gothic red script.

 She poured out a cloudy orange liquid, admiring the miraculous white fluffy head, and inhaling yeasty orange aromas.
 She waited for the man to leave, pretending to look at her phone.
 As if anyone would call or message her!
 She thought of her husband, Eric.
 He’d said he was going to get a new blade for the lawnmower, but from the shine in his eyes and the smell of aftershave, she knew where he was really going.
 She’d caught him bang to rights recently, a packet of condoms in his jacket pocket.
 He’d said he’d ‘found’ them on the pavement and was ‘going to give them to a friend.’
 As if!